frederic-perez/AmE-dictionary/dictionary.md

 __drenched__
 __dressed to the nines__
 __dressing room__ :two::shit: _(vs fitting room)_
+__drill__ _v_ __1__ Make a hole, especially with a pointed power or hand tool. __2__ :dart: Systematic training by multiple repetitions.
+To drill is to bore holes in a hard surface, and it's also to teach something by repeating facts over and over: "I hate math, because my teacher just drills multiplication tables."
 __drink and use__
 __drive__ _The drive by Senate Democrats to change the rules._
 __drivetrains__